AnalyticalGraphicsInc/STKCodeExamples/StkAutomation/Matlab/Problem_Specific/README.md

 * Licenses: Free, Integration
 * Other Scripts: N/A
-* Scenario: Scenario with a satellite object
+* Scenario: Create or open a scenario with at least a satellite object

 ---